-On October 1, 2018, the Company entered into a credit agreement (the "Athyrium Credit Facility"), with Athyrium Opportunities III Acquisition LP ("Athyrium") for up to \$110.0 million.
-The Athyrium Credit Facility provided for a Term Loan A in the aggregate principal amount of \$75.0 million (the "Term Loan A"), and a Term Loan B in the aggregate principal amount of \$35.0 million (the "Term Loan B").
+On October 1, 2018, the Company entered into a credit agreement (the "Athyrium Credit Facility"), with Athyrium Opportunities III Acquisition LP ("Athyrium") for up to \$110,000.
+The Athyrium Credit Facility provided for a Term Loan A in the aggregate principal amount of \$75,000 (the "Term Loan A"), and a Term Loan B in the aggregate principal amount of \$35,000 (the "Term Loan B").
 On October 1, 2018, the Company borrowed the entire principal amount of the Term Loan A. The Company did not satisfy the conditions to draw down any of the Term Loan B funds, and as a result, the Term Loan B funds are no longer available.
 The maturity date of the Athyrium Credit Facility is October 1, 2024, the six-year anniversary of the close.

 The Term Loan A bears interest at a rate of 9.875% per annum, with quarterly, interest-only payments until the fourth anniversary of the Term Loan A. The unpaid principal amount of the Term Loan A is due and payable in quarterly installments starting on the fourth anniversary of the loan.
 The Company may make voluntary prepayments, in whole or in part, and subject to certain exceptions, is required to make mandatory prepayments upon the occurrence of certain events of default as defined in the agreement, including but not limited to, the occurrence of a change of control.
 In addition, upon payment or repayment of any outstanding balance under the Athyrium Credit Facility, the Company will have to pay a 1% exit fee of the total principal payments (whether mandatory, voluntary, or at maturity) made throughout the term.
-The exit fee of \$0.7 million based on the \$75.0 million principal amount outstanding, will be accreted to the carrying amount of the debt using the effective interest method over the term of the loan.
+The exit fee of \$750 based on the \$75,000 principal amount outstanding, will be accreted to the carrying amount of the debt using the effective interest method over the term of the loan.

-All mandatory and voluntary prepayments of the Athyrium Credit Facility are subject to the payment of prepayment premiums as follows: (i) if prepayment occurs prior to the second anniversary of the applicable date of issuance, an amount equal to the amount by which (a) the present value of 105% of the principal prepaid plus all interest that would have accrued on such principal through such second anniversary exceeds (b) the amount of principal prepaid, (ii) if prepayment occurs on or after the second anniversary of the applicable date of issuance, an amount equal to 3% of the principal prepaid, and (iii) if prepayment occurs on or after the third anniversary of such issuance, an amount equal to 3% of the principal prepaid, and (iii) if prepayment occurs on or after the third anniversary of such issuance, an amount equal to 2% of the principal prepaid.
+All mandatory and voluntary prepayments of the Athyrium Credit Facility are subject to the payment of prepayment premiums as follows: (i) if prepayment occurs prior to the second anniversary of the applicable date of issuance, an amount equal to the amount by which (a) the present value of 105% of the principal prepaid plus all interest that would have accrued on such principal through such second anniversary exceeds (b) the amount of principal prepaid, (ii) if prepayment occurs on or after the second anniversary of the applicable date of issuance but prior to the third anniversary of such issuance, an amount equal to 3% of the principal prepaid, and (iii) if prepayment occurs on or after the third anniversary of the applicable date of issuance but prior to the fourth anniversary of such issuance, an amount equal to 2% of the principal prepaid.
 No prepayment premium is due on any principal prepaid after the fourth anniversary of the applicable date of issuance.